Cherukara/HNRepeatability/README.md

 Use **analysis_repeatability.m** and **analysis_anova.m** to calculate repeatability metrics on the resulting data.
 These scripts can reproduce Figures 4-8 in the paper.

+## Head and Neck QSM Repeatability Data

+This code was designed to be used with the Head and Neck QSM Repeatability Data set, which is available at
+- Cherukara M, Shmueli K. Head and Neck QSM Repeatability Data. *University College London*: Dataset.
+2024. [doi.org/10.5522/04/27993215](https://doi.org/10.5522/04/27993215.v1)